What Is a Self-hosted eCommerce Platform?

 To implement a self-hosted eCommerce solution, a business would typically need to take several steps:

-• Acquire Server Infrastructure.
+- Acquire Server Infrastructure.
 This could be on-premise physical or virtual servers hosted on a cloud platform.
-The servers need to have sufficient capacity to handle the expected traffic and transaction volume, and they need to be configured to meet the technical requirements of the eCommerce software.
+The servers need sufficient capacity to handle the expected traffic and transaction volume and be configured to meet the technical requirements of the eCommerce software.

-• Install and Configure the Software.
-The eCommerce platform needs to be installed on the server and configured to meet the needs of the business.
+- Install and Configure the Software.
+The eCommerce platform needs to be installed on the server and configured to meet the business's needs.
 This includes setting up product catalogs, payment gateways, shipping options, and customer management systems.

-• Customize and Optimize.
-Since the business has full access to the codebase, it can customize the look and feel of the store, add or modify features, and optimize performance.
+- Customize and Optimize.
+Since the business has full access to the codebase, it can customize the store's look and feel, add or modify features, and optimize performance.
 This might require the services of a developer or a development team, especially for more complex modifications.